-The Head will provide a report to the LGC at each meeting.
+The Head will provide a report to the LGC at meetings noted in the governance calendar template agendas.
 The Head's report for each school will vary according to the context of the school and the issues facing it at particular times.
-The headings marked with an asterisk (below) reflect the areas of focus for Ofsted and each of these must be covered in the Head's report with supporting data as appropriate.
+The headings marked with an asterisk (below) reflect the areas of focus for Ofsted and each of these should be covered in the Head's report with supporting data as appropriate.